rafaqz/Rasters.jl/docs/src/tutorials/plot_makie.md

 ### Plotting with `Observable`s, animations

+An `Observable` is a container object whose stored value you can update interactively.
+You can create functions or other observables that are executed whenever an observable changes.
+This is how Makie supports interactive and animated plots.

 `Rasters.rplot` should support Observable input out of the box, but the dimensions of that input must remain the same - i.e., the element names of a RasterStack must remain the same.

 ````@example makie
 # `stack` is the WorldClim climate data for January